 You might only know about Machu Picchu, but the fabled city is just the beginning.
-Peru was once home to a thriving pre-Columbian civilization that had dominated the region before the Spanish.
-The Incas were responsible for creating some of the most beautiful archaeological wonders, combining striking architecture with jaw-dropping natural beauty, making the country feel alluring and enchanting.
-Another adventure during your trip to Peru awaits at the Nazca lines, ancient markings that make you think twice about the existence of aliens.
+Peru was once home to a thriving pre-Columbian civilization that dominated the region before the Spanish.
+The Incas were responsible for creating some of the most beautiful archaeological wonders, combining striking architecture on the land of great natural beauty.
+To this day, Peru retains its alluring and enchanting features that were carved by the ancient Incas.

 Peru has seasonal weather so please do check up on the best time to visit Peru before planning your tour.
 And if you’re still hunting for more things to do and places to explore in Peru, do check out our Peru Travel Guide for more information.

 - Peru Budget Tours: Traveling on a budget?
 Select one of our Peru Budget Tours that offer an affordable way to explore this beguiling country.
 Hit the Inca Trail to the mystical Machu Picchu or enjoy a traditional homestay on Amantani Island.
 Our cost-saving tours will allow you to visit Peru’s famous attractions without hurting your wallet.